 How to organise a gig

-Our guide to setting up your own live music event
+Our step by step guide to setting up your own live music event for charity

 Organising a gig on your own is really tough, so start assembling an event team that you can count on.
 If the same people are involved from the beginning, they will be more clear on the planning and execution of the event.